bbauska/web-start/README.md

 # **Path**

 > The PATH is an important concept when working on the command line.
-> It\'s a list of directories that tell your operating system where to
+> It&apos;s a list of directories that tell your operating system where to
 > look for programs, so that you can just write script instead
 > of /home/me/bin/script or C:\\Users\\Me\\bin\\script.
 But different
 > operating systems have different ways to add a new directory to it:

-1. The first step depends which version of Windows you\'re using:
+1. The first step depends which version of Windows you&apos;re using:

-    -   If you\'re using Windows 8 or 10, press the Windows key, then
+    -   If you&apos;re using Windows 8 or 10, press the Windows key, then
-        search for and select \"System (Control Panel)\".
+        search for and select &quot;System (Control Panel)&quot;.

-    -   If you\'re using Windows 7, right click the \"Computer\" icon on the desktop and click \"Properties\".
+    -   If you&apos;re using Windows 7, right click the &quot;Computer&quot; icon on
+        the desktop and click &quot;Properties&quot;.

-2. Click \"Advanced system settings\".
+2. Click &quot;Advanced system settings&quot;.

-3. Click \"Environment Variables\".
+3. Click &quot;Environment Variables&quot;.

-4. Under \"System Variables\", find the PATH variable, select it, and click \"Edit\".
-If there is no PATH variable, click \"New\".
+4. Under &quot;System Variables&quot;, find the PATH variable, select it, and click &quot;Edit&quot;.
+If there is no PATH variable, click &quot;New&quot;.

 5. Add your directory to the beginning of the variable value followed by ; (a semicolon).
 For example, if the value was C:\\Windows\\System32, change it to C:\\Users\\Me\\bin;C:\\Windows\\System32.

-6. Click \"OK\".
+6. Click &quot;OK&quot;.

 7. Restart your terminal.